nest-desktop/nest-desktop/docs/deployer/deploy-openshift.rst

 |

-The documentation shows how to deploy NEST Desktop on OpenShift resources.
+This part of the documentation shows how to deploy NEST Desktop on OpenShift resources.
-Here, we give some examples which we deployed NEST Desktop on EBRAINS.
+In the following, we will use the deployment process of NEST Desktop on the OpenShift resources of EBRAINS as an example of practice.

 Requirements
   * `OC Client Tools <https://www.okd.io/download.html#oc-platforms>`__